softprops/docker-porteurbars/README.md

 #### keyvalue (kv)

 Sometimes docker represents key/value pairs as a single string in the form "{key}={value}".
 This makes it awkward to reference one or the other from a template.
-For this reason, porteurbars defines a `keyvalue` helper ( and also `kv` which is its alias ) which creates a new handlebars context with a "key" and "value" context which templates have easy access to.
+For this reason, porteurbars defines a `keyvalue` helper ( and also `kv` which is its alias ) which creates a new handlebars context, preserving the original keyval string combined with a "@key" and "@value" attribute which templates have easy access to.

 ```bash
 $ cat container_envs.hbs